 It’s no secret that gender diversity has been a sensitive and contentious subject in most industries, especially those like finance which have been historically male-dominated.
-Today, there are those who argue that there is no longer a ‘glass ceiling’ to break; that gender discrimination within professional spaces no longer exists.
+Today, there are those who argue that there is no longer a ‘glass ceiling’ to break and that gender discrimination within professional spaces no longer exists.
 An interesting experiment was carried out last year which demonstrates that gender inequality in the workplace is a problem that has yet to be solved…

 It began with Martin R. Schneider, an editor at a movie review website, accidentally signing off a work email with his female co-worker’s signature.
 The client he was emailing was “rude, dismissive, ignoring my questions”.
 He realised the problem was his female co-worker’s signature when he noticed his mistake and re-introduced himself using his own.
 “Immediate improvement.
 Positive reception, thanking me for suggestions, responds promptly.
 He became a model client!”
 This complete turn-around made him re-assess what he called “the invisible advantage” of a male email signature.